2025 conclave: Speculation

 Francis's hospitalization in February and March 2025 fueled speculation about an impending conclave.
-Due to the major international expansion of the membership of the College of Cardinals under Francis to 252, with over 140 non-European cardinals appointed during his pontificate, some observers had suggested a non-European pope was likely.
-The 2025 conclave was initially planned to have 135 electors from 71 countries; the 2013 and 2005 conclaves had had 115 electors from 48 and 52 countries respectively.
+Owing to the major international expansion of the membership of the College of Cardinals under Francis to 252, with more than 140 non-European cardinals appointed during his pontificate, some observers had suggested a non-European pope was likely.
+The 2025 conclave was initially planned to have 135 electors from 71 countries; the 2013 and 2005 conclaves had had 115 electors from 48 and 52 countries, respectively.
 Some of the participating cardinals did not speak Italian, the working language of the Roman Curia.

 Following the Italian saying "fat pope, thin pope", some commentators predicted that Francis's successor would be more conservative.
 There were also concerns of interference, which had been prohibited in 1996 by John Paul II, and a potential hostile takeover by ultraconservative politicians and Catholics.
 As of the third and fourth general congregations, there was reportedly a desire among the cardinals for a ten-year pope, someone in his late seventies with experience in the Roman Curia who would be more focused on internal affairs.

-Some commentators posited a younger pope as more likely; others felt that cardinals like Pierbattista Pizzaballa and Robert Prevost were too young.
+Some commentators posited a younger pope as more likely; others felt that cardinals such as Pierbattista Pizzaballa (who had turned 60 the day of Francis's death) and Robert Prevost (then aged 69) were too young.
 Many cardinals expressed hope for a short conclave, as in 2005 and 2013.
-Given the complexities and heterogeneity of this conclave, compared to the two-day one that elected Francis in 2013, Cardinal Rainer Woelki expected the 2025 conclave to take longer; the Cardinals Louis Raphaël I Sako and Gregorio Rosa Chávez anticipated a short conclave of two or three days, with the latter remarking "maximum three days".
+Given the complexities and heterogeneity of this conclave, compared to the two-day one that elected Francis in 2013, Cardinal Rainer Woelki expected the 2025 conclave to take longer; and cardinals Louis Raphaël I Sako and Gregorio Rosa Chávez anticipated a short conclave of two or three days, with the latter remarking "maximum three days".